How does the Soil Food Web work for you?

 A microscope provides a window into the biology of the soil/compost.
 Soil biology grows plants.
 Amendments generally feed the biology but if enough of the soil food web is not there your efforts are of little value.
 On the flip side, the wrong biology grows more weeds and low yielding sickly plants.

 I have learned to make BioComplete(TM) Compost which anyone can make.
 This compost meets the minimum active biology standards, measured by doing a biological assessment with a light shadowing microscope.
-If you prefer to do this microscopy work yourself visit soilfoodweb.com to learn how.
+If you prefer to do this microscopy work yourself visit soilfoodweb.com to enroll in their courses.

-A soil assessment can be a great help for any hobby garden, lawn, pasture, farm or market garden.
+A soil assessment can be a great help for any hobby garden, lawn, pasture, farm, compost pile or market garden.

 Or maybe you are working on developing and perfecting your own regional compost operation.
 Marketing it as BioComplete(TM) will demand a higher price if you can prove it with a biological assessment.

-Would you like a soil biology assessment?
+Would you like an active soil biology assessment?
 Send me your soil, compost or compost tea sample today.

 Why Choose Us as your soil food web lab